peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Converts this object to an arbitrary-precision integer.
 Fractional values are truncated to an integer.

  <b>Return Value:</b>

 The closest big integer to this object.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a number type, including if this object is CBORObject.Null.
+This object's type does not represent a number (for this purpose, infinity, not-a-number or NaN, and number values with tags represent numbers); this includes if this object is CBORObject.Null.

  * System.OverflowException:
 This object's value is infinity or not-a-number (NaN).